-As a whole, the oil and gas industry is estimated to spend $1.87 billion USD on cyber security during 2018.
-This increased spend on security measures is largely due to the automation and integration within the industry.
-Stored in company databases is sensitive information about drilling spots and access codes to company machines.
-According to the EY Oil and Gas Global Information Security Survey 2017-2018, 60% of companies in the oil and gas industry have experienced a serious cyber threat, which is 19% higher than in the previous year.
+As a whole the oil and gas industry is estimated to spend $1.87 billion USD on cyber security during 2018.
+These increased security measures are largely due to the automation and integration within the industry.
+Stored in a company database is sensitive information about drilling spots and access codes to company machines.
+According to the EY Oil and Gas Global Information Security Survey 2017-2018 states that 60% of companies in the oil and gas industry have experienced a serious cyber threat which is 19% higher than in the previous year.

 Potential risks a company may face: